ausaccessfed/dev-portal/docs/_edugain-integration/03-edugain-metadata.md

          notAfter=Dec  9 04:27:20 2035 GMT
          SHA1 Fingerprint=E2:FC:CC:CB:0E:0F:3B:32:FA:55:87:29:08:DE:E0:34:DA:A2:15:5A
 ```

 <br>

-<h3 class="text-warning">Configuring a Shibboleth SP</h3>
+<h3 class="text-warning">Configuring a Shibboleth Service Provider (SP)</h3>

-If your service provider is using the Shibboleth SP software you will need to make the following changes to the shibboleth2.xml file generally found in the /etc/shibboleth.
+For a service provider using the Shibboleth SP software, the following changes to the `/etc/shibboleth/shibboleth2.xml` file are necessary.

-Check which version of the AAF metadata you are currently using.
-If you obtain metadata from <a href="https://ds.aaf.edu.au">https://ds.aaf.edu.au</a> you must first update your SP to use the new AAF federation metadata source available from <a href="https://md.aaf.edu.au">https://md.aaf.edu.au</a> before continuing.

-Add the following configuration beneath the AAF federation metadata configuration:
+Add the following configuration element as a child element of the element:

 ```shell
 <MetadataProvider type="XML" uri="https://md.aaf.edu.au/aaf-edugain-metadata.xml"